Professional Relationship Counselling in Brisbane

 The art of maintaining a happy relationship is based on successful communication.
 Every couple experiences conflict, but the difference between happy and unhappy couples comes down to how they tackle their differences.
 Different models of relationship therapy exist to help couples that are dealing with difficulties in their relationships.
 Two of the most well known are the Gottman model and the Emotionally Focused Therapy model.
 Both employ similar principles, but in very different ways and within different frameworks.

 Many psychologists believe that being in a happy relationship is the most important thing we are seeking in our modern life.
 From research base evidence we know that couples on average are happier, healthier, wealthier, live longer and have happier retirement times compared to single people.
-Of course this is only if you are in a happy relationship.
+Of course, this is only if you are in a happy relationship.
 Because to the contrary a relationship full of arguments and fights and disagreements can make you equally feel miserable.
 But arguments and disagreements are unavoidable in a relationship.
 No relationship can exist without disagreements and moments of unhappiness.
-So what is the secret of happy relationships?

 For many years I have observed couples fighting, arguing, being sad and unhappy about their relationship.
 Through years of practice and research and observation I have found that there are several factors that distinguish a happy couple from unhappy ones.
 Some of these are as: